 - fees (approx. £12)

 However, before exchanging your driving license, check with the local police or with your embassy in Croatia if there are any other special requirements.

 Moving to Croatia with family

 Living in the pearl of the Adriatic, you will discover it is incredibly family-oriented.
 A perk of moving there with family is that you’ll enjoy some of the longest maternity leave in Europe.
 But if you’ve already got your little bambinos, knowing your schooling options is a must.

 Public education is free and compulsory for 6-15 year-olds, and children of foreign residents are entitled to additional Croatian language lessons.
-Within 30 days of arriving, you must enrol your children into a school.
+You must enrol your children in a school within 30 days of arriving.

 After finishing primary education, your little Einsteins may continue into optional secondary education.
 You can choose from three types of secondary education: